BjornMelin/ShopFlo_Android_App/README.md

 # ShopFlo_Software_Android_App
  Project and resource management software.
 Developed in Android Studio as an Android mobile application.
+This repository contains the framework for the application.
+Additional API connections and core functionality to be added.

 ## Auth0 User Authentication